Learning Fitness Functions for Machine Programming

 \subsection{Domain Specific Language}

 As \scheme{}'s programming language, we choose a domain specific language (DSL) constructed specifically for it.
-This choice allows us to constrain the program space by restricting the operations used by our solution.

-\scheme's DSL follows the DeepCoder's DSL \cite{deepcoder}, which was inspired by SQL and LINQ~\cite{Kulkarni:2007}.
+This choice allows us to constrain the program space by restricting the operations used by our solution. \scheme's DSL follows the DeepCoder's DSL \cite{deepcoder}, which was inspired by SQL and LINQ~\cite{Kulkarni:2007}.
 The only data types in the language are \emph{(i)} integers and \emph{(ii)} lists of integers.
 The DSL contains 41 functions, each taking one or two arguments and returning one output.
 Many of these functions include operations for list manipulation.
 Likewise, some operations also require lambda functions.
 There is no explicit control flow (conditionals or looping) in the DSL.
 However, several of the operations are high-level functions and are implemented using such control flow structures.
 A full description of the DSL can be found in the supplementary material.
 With these data types and operations, we define a program $P$ as a sequence of functions.
-Table \ref{table:example} presents an example of a program of 4in instructions with an input and respective output.
+Table \ref{table:example} presents an example of a program of 4 instructions with an input and respective output.

 Arguments to functions are not specified via named variables.
-Instead, each function uses the output of the previously executed function, which produces the type of output that is used as the input to the next function.
+Instead, each function uses the output of the previously executed function that produces the type of output that is used as the input to the next function.
 The first function of each program uses the provided input $I$.
 If $I$ has a type mismatch, default values are used (i.e., 0 for integers and an empty list for a list of integers).
 The final output of a programs is the output of its last function.

 As a whole, \scheme's DSL is novel and amenable to genetic algorithms.
 The language is defined such that all possible programs are \emph{valid by construction}.
 This makes the whole program space valid and is important to facilitate the search of programs by any learning method.
-In particular, this is very useful in evolutionary processes in genetic algorithms.
+In particular, this is very useful in evolutionary process in genetic algorithms.
 When genetic crossover occurs between two programs or mutation occurs within a single program, the resulting program will \emph{always} be valid.
 This eliminates the need for pruning to identify valid programs.